 Innovation in consumer

-Ali Palmer, Partner and Head of our Consumer Practice, and Zoe Wakeham, Consumer Consultant, discuss how innovation is critical for the consumer industry as organisations adapt to the ongoing disruption caused by the Covid-19 pandemic
+Zoe Wakeham, Consumer Consultant, discusses how innovation is critical for the consumer industry as organisations adapt to the ongoing disruption caused by the Covid-19 pandemic

 Resilience has been mission-critical for the consumer industry.
 From the pandemic’s start it was clear a reactionary approach would not be enough to withstand the long-term disruption anticipated.
 Companies have proved to be resilient by adopting a strategic approach, pre-empting change and making innovative adaptations which align to their long-term business strategy.